PROplayingGamezz/SimpleHubCore/README.md

 1. Download it
 2. Add it to your plugins folder and restart
 3. Change the 'HubsName' in the config to your default world
-4. (optionaL) Change the rest of the config to what you want
+4. (optional) Change the rest of the config to what you want
 5. Restart the server
 # Commands and Permissions
 Commands: